The Anti-Homoness of Straight Hipster Politics: On Homo Family Values and the Question of Political Change

 Rest makes us smarter.
 Rest makes us stronger.
 Rest makes us patient.
 Rest makes us merciful and compassionate.
 Rest makes us woke.

 Woke just means that cruel dominion exhausts us.
-If we’re woke, that just means we want a break from all forms of cruel dominion; woke means we want to rest from cruel human dominion.
+If we’re woke, that just means we want a break from all forms of cruel dominion.

-Rested, we may forsake all forms of slavery, all forms of cruel dominion.
+Rested, we may wake up woke, ready to forsake all forms of slavery, all forms of cruel dominion.

 Rested, we may even begin to hear that part of the 4th Commandment that asks us to give animals a rest.
 Rested, we may start to consider animals as something other than property to be used and as something other than food to be eaten.
-Rested, we may find it in ourselves to liberate animals from slavery.
+Rested, we may find it in ourselves to liberate animals from slavery to us.

 V.